Skip to Content

 Home > Wellness > Health Library > Infertility Treatment for Women With PCOS

 polycystic ovary syndrome (PCOS) do not

-Often other treatment measures can restore balance to the body's metabolism and
+Often other treatment can restore balance to the body's metabolism and

-hormone system, making ovulation medicine unnecessary (or more effective if it
+hormone system, so that ovulation medicine is not needed (or works better if it

-fertilization (IVF) are sometimes used for women with PCOS who have tried
+fertilization (IVF) is sometimes used for women with PCOS who have tried

 American College of Obstetricians and Gynecologists

 (2002, reaffirmed 2008).
 Management of infertility caused by ovulatory